Cornell Johnson Graduate School of Management: Organization, research, and programs

 Johnson courses are organized under nine academic departments: accounting, communications, economics, entrepreneurship, finance, global business, management and organizations, marketing, operations management, and technology.
 Johnson's interdisciplinary centers include the Center for Leadership, the Center for Manufacturing Enterprise, the Center for Sustainable Global Enterprise and the Parker Center for Investment Research.

 The Center for Sustainable Global Enterprise promotes various sustainability issues and enables students to have greater insights and knowledge in working for sustainability developments and causes.

-The Emerging Markets Institute was founded in 2010 to investigate the role of emerging markets in the global economy, and to educate current and future business leaders in this area.
-The Institute brings together preeminent practitioners and academics from around the world to develop the next generation of global business leaders and create the premier research center on the role of emerging markets in the global economy.

 Johnson publishes top-tier academic journal Administrative Science Quarterly (ASQ).
 For 2007, ASQ had the highest "article influence score" according to Eigenfactor, and it was ranked as the #16 academic journal in business by Financial Times.

 Since 2001, Johnson has also hosted its annual MBA Stock Pitch Challenge (SPC), a 12-hour competition in which teams of finance students from twelve top MBA programs prepare and present buy/hold/sell recommendations and vigorously defend them.
 The names of the winning schools are inscribed on the Jack M. Ferraro Trophy.
 The winningest school is Kellogg, which has claimed first place three times (2004, 2005, 2006).
 The most recent winner is Chicago Booth (2010).

+Cañizares Center for Emerging Markets

+The Cañizares Center for Emerging Markets (formerly Emerging Markets Institute) was founded in 2010 to investigate the role of emerging markets in the global economy, and to educate current and future business leaders in this area.
+The Institute brings together preeminent practitioners and academics from around the world to develop the next generation of global business leaders and create the premier research center on the role of emerging markets in the global economy.
+Since 2014, Professor Lourdes Casanova has been the Gail and Roberto Cañizares Director of the Cañizares Center for Emerging Markets.

+CCEM publishes every year the Emerging Market Multinationals Report, in collaboration with the Emerging Multinationals Research Network (EMRN), EMnet at the OECD Development Centre, International Finance Corporation, Inter-American Development Bank, and several universities and academics from around the world.
+The report monitors the performance of emerging markets multinationals and examines the growth prospects of emerging economies in today’s highly complex and uncertain world.

+As of November 2025, the CCME has published 10 Emerging Market Multinational Reports.
+In 2024, the EMI Report was downloaded over 26,000 times.
+The EMI has organized 14 Annual Conferences, launched the Cornell EMI Mark Mobius Pitch Competition and the Cornell EMI Corning Cornell EMI Corning Case Competition.
+The Annual Conference is held at Cornell Tech campus at Roosevelt Island and is attended by experts and leaders from Emerging Markets.
+Notable past guests have included Iván Duque, Mark Mobius, Marcos Prado Troyjo, Kaushik Basu, Mbugua Martin Kimani, Jayant Sinha, and many others.